What is a hybrid car & how does it work?

 what is a hybrid car?

-Electric cars are becoming more and more popular and with the 2035 electric switchover on the horizon, that’s not set to change.
-But for those of us who aren’t ready to make that full-electric car leap just yet, there are hybrid cars.
+With the 2035 electric switchover on the horizon, electric cars are becoming more and more popular.
+However, if you aren’t ready to make that full-electric car leap yet, there are hybrid cars.

 What does hybrid car mean?

-In short, a hybrid car is a mix of both worlds — that is, it uses both traditional fuel in the internal combustion engine (ICE) and electric power in its motor.
-Hybrids come in a variety of types, with each working in different ways.
+A hybrid car uses both traditional fuel in the internal combustion engine (ICE) and electric power in its motor.
+There are a variety of hybrid types, each working in different ways.

 Some hybrids blend the power of both energy sources to drive, some rely on petrol purely to power the electric batteries.
-Whatever the case, in order to be defined as a hybrid, a car must use electric power alongside a standard gasoline engine.
+Whatever the case, to be defined as ‘hybrid’, a car must use electric power alongside a standard gasoline engine.

 Why get a hybrid car?

-Using two fuel sources might sound like twice the effort when it comes to upkeep, but if you’re selling your car and on the hunt for your next vehicle, there are plenty of reasons to consider a hybrid:
+Using two fuel sources might sound like twice the effort when it comes to upkeep.
+If you’re selling your car and on the hunt for your next vehicle, there are plenty of reasons to consider a hybrid.

-• Consumes less fuel for lower running costs
+• Consume less fuel and have lower running costs

-• Emits less CO2 and may be exempt from LEZ and ULEZ charges
+• Emit less CO2 and may be exempt from LEZ and ULEZ charges

 How do hybrid electric cars work?